 Primary amenorrhea can be caused by a few different genetic syndromes, inter$ex conditions, and a wide variety of hormonal disorders.
 These are all things that you should know about so that they can receive the proper medical treatment.
 If you, your daughter, or any other girl you know doesn’t get her period by age 16, she should see a doctor.

 Secondary amenorrhea can be caused by pregnancy, menopause, or hormonal disorders.
-These are also things you should know about if you have it, especially pregnancy.
+These are also things you should know if you have it, especially pregnancy.
 If you experience secondary amenorrhea, take a pregnancy test and then go see your doctor.

 2. Your cramps are unbearable.